 The highest point on the island of Santorini provides a gorgeous view of the islands, dramatic at sunset but remember the drive back down the mountain in the near-dark may be challenging for some.
 The parking area for Ancient Thira, located farther down the mountain can provide a pleasant sunset-viewing spot, though the ruins themselves will be closed at that hour.

 However, before you rush to Thirassia, make sure you have arranged a place to spend the night.
 Sunset comes too late to let you catch a boat back to the main island of Santorini, and there are only a few rooms available.
 This is one case where a spot in Greece can be truly "sold out."

-But what if you want to see the color show from the other side of night - namely, a lovely Santorini sunrise?
-The clouds around Santorini will show color no matter where you are, but to see the sun emerge, I recommend the back terrace of the Hotel Aressana in Fira.
+But what if you want to see the color show from the other side of the night - namely, a lovely Santorini sunrise?
+The clouds around Santorini will show color no matter where you are, but to see the sun emerge, try the back terrace of the Hotel Aressana in Fira.